Body-led clarity for sensitive professionals.

 Forced.
 Flat.
 Like they belong to someone you used to be.

-You don't have to arrive here with anything figured out.
+You don’t have to have this figured out.

 I came in with something alive that had its own intelligence — but could have easily turned into months of navel-gazing or stuckness.
 Working with Erin felt like having a shepherdess.
 She was the banks of the river — giving structure without forcing anything.
 I never felt rushed, and the work that emerged felt completely like me.